-As a conclusion for Daniel Craig’s run as Bond, it’s impeccable; as a dissertation of who Bond is, how he’s changed, and what the world looks like after him, No Time to Die is a brilliant epic that makes the character more nuanced and alive.
+As a conclusion for Daniel Craig’s run as Bond, it’s impeccable; as a dissertation of who Bond is; how he’s changed, and what the world looks like without him, No Time to Die is a brilliant epic that makes the character more nuanced and alive.
 It’s a superb film that could easily serve as a finale to the franchise as a whole.

 Once Upon a Time in Venezuela

-A triumphant portrait of the failures and dangers of capitalism depicting the fall of a town drowning beneath the waves.
+A triumphant portrait of the failures and dangers of capitalism that depicts the fall of a town drowning beneath the waves.
 That town is gone now, and its inhabitants are scattered to the wind.
-We will never see these people again, and that makes this a valuable, painfully real time-capsule that should be cherished for all time.
+We will never see these people again, and that makes this a valuable, painfully honest time capsule that should be cherished for all time.